ZuluSCSI/ZuluSCSI.com/index.md

 #### Firmware origins

-The ZuluSCSI firmware is derived from two sources, both under GPL 3 license:
+The ZuluSCSI™ firmware is derived from two sources, both under GPL 3 license:

 * [SCSI2SD V6](http://www.codesrc.com/gitweb/index.cgi?p=SCSI2SD-V6.git;a=summary)
 * [BlueSCSI](https://github.com/erichelgeson/BlueSCSI), which in turn is derived from [ArdSCSIno-stm32](https://github.com/ztto/ArdSCSino-stm32).

 #### Hardware
-The ZuluSCSI V1.0 and V1.1 hardware designs are derived from the SCSI2SD V5.1 hardware design.
+The ZuluSCSI™ V1.0 and V1.1 hardware designs are derived from the SCSI2SD V5.1 hardware design.